 Just west of the Forbidden City in Xicheng District, you’ll find these two neighborhoods – Xidan and Xisi.
-The former being a bustling shopping and commercial area and the latter is quieter and dotted with old public buildings, temples, and winding hutong alleys filled with artsy hangouts and home-grown cafes.
+The former being a bustling shopping malls and commercial area and the latter is quieter and dotted with old public buildings, temples, and winding hutong alleys filled with artsy hangouts and home-grown cafes.

 - Enjoy a cultural tradition of watching a Beiing Opera performance at the Mei Lan Fang Grand Theatre

 - Visit a reconstruction of one of the original paifangs in the middle of the Xidan Culture Square

 - Gaze on the Miaoying Temple Whita Dagoba from the rooftop terrace at Bear Brew

 These are the BEST Places to Visit in Beijing!

 Not only have I taken the stress out of finding the MUST SEE Beijing attractions and consolidating them all here, I’ve also found the most epic places to stay in Beijing for you as well.

 Check out my accommodation recommendations before heading on down to number 1 and beyond!

 #1 – The Forbidden City and Imperial Palace Museum – One of the most amazing places in Beijing

 Why it’s awesome: The Forbidden City was built in the early 15th century and it’s a true historic treasure and a must-see on any Beijing itinerary!
 The largest palatial structure in the world, and one of the best-preserved in China, it’s the perfect place to learn more about the Ming and Qing dynasties.